SteadyCadence/api-docs/content/03-organization.md

 ***

-### List organization members
+### List Organization Members

 ```endpoint
 GET /api/v1/organizations/{organization_slug}/users/
 ```

-Use the above method to return all of the users in an organization.
+Use the above method to return all of the members of an organization.

+This method requires using an organization's slug.
+[Click here to learn about finding and formatting slugs](01-introduction.md#slugs).

 **Request Payload**